 +36 1 224 3700

-Most visitors to the old town of Budapest are likely to walk right past the library on their way to the palace museums.
+Most visitors to the old town are likely to walk right past the library on their way to the palace museums.
 Temporary exhibitions alongside permanent ones tell the story of the library, from its origins to its current iteration.
-Note there is a 500HUF entry fee per person, which we believe is worth it for the exhibits, but you could probably give the rest of the admittedly stark and modern upper floors a miss if you’re pressed for time.
+There’s a 500HUF entry fee per person, which is worth it for the exhibits, but you could probably give the upper floors a miss if you’re pressed for time.

 X-Factor: Glass bookcases containing old and original tomes from the founding of the library.